 For many women with breast cancer, treatment may remove or destroy the cancer.
 Completing treatment can be both stressful and exciting.
 You may be relieved to finish treatment, but find it hard not to worry about cancer coming back.
 (When cancer comes back after treatment, it is called recurrence.)
 This is a very common concern in people who have had cancer.

 It may take a while before your fears lessen.
-But it may help to know that many cancer survivors have learned to live with this uncertainty and are leading full lives.
-Our document, Living with Uncertainty: The Fear of Cancer Recurrence gives more detailed information on this.
+But it may help to know that many cancer survivors have learned to accept this uncertainty and are living full lives.
+Living with Uncertainty: The Fear of Cancer Recurrence gives more detailed information on this.

 For other women, the cancer may never go away completely.
 They may get regular treatments with chemotherapy (chemo), radiation, or other treatments to try to help keep the cancer in check.
 Learning to live with cancer that does not go away can be hard and stressful.
 It has its own type of uncertainty.
-Our document, When Cancer Doesn't Go Away, talks more about this.
+When Cancer Doesn't Go Away talks more about this.

 After your treatment is over, ongoing follow-up is very important.
 During these visits, your doctors will ask about symptoms and do a physical exam.
-Although you will still need to have mammograms, blood tests and imaging studies (like CT scans or MRIs) are not a standard part of follow-up for early breast cancer.
+These visits will be scheduled more often at first, and then less often as time goes by.
+Unless you have had both breasts removed, you will get regular mammograms.
+Blood tests and imaging studies (like CT scans or MRIs), though, are not a standard part of follow-up for early breast cancer.
 These tests may only be ordered if you are having problems.
 Follow-up is needed to watch for treatment side effects and to check for cancer that has come back or spread.

 Almost any cancer treatment can have side effects.
 Some may last for a few weeks or months, but others can be permanent.
 Please tell your cancer care team about any symptoms or side effects that bother you so they can help you manage them.
 Use this time to ask your health care team questions and discuss any concerns you might have.